Friday, May 15, 2020

 A solution should not assume that organizers would have gathered adequate signatures, nor should it ignore the substantial handicaps imposed by social distancing.
 Normal circumstances, these are not.

-The best, most balanced solution was probably the first one that got floated, way back before stay-at-home orders: That council set new thresholds — whatever it wants, because, again, it can — to demonstrate that these measures had, as Carr said, significant community, honoring the spirit of charter requirements.
+The best, most balanced solution was probably the first one that got floated, way back before stay-at-home orders: That council set new thresholds — whatever it wants, because, again, it can — to demonstrate that these measures had, as Carr said, significant community support, honoring the spirit of charter requirements.

 That could have been a super-high number of online signatures, as suggested.
 That’s not a perfect fix either: verification may have been tricky (details below) but it wouldn’t have been a legal issue at that point, merely one of council’s comfort in referring thing to the ballot.